astrobytes-edu/astr596-modeling-universe/01-course-info/03-astr596-ai-policy.md

 ---

 %# ASTR 596 AI Policy & Learning Framework
 **Living Document Notice:** Given the rapid evolution of AI in education, this policy is essentially a pedagogical experiment.
 We're exploring together how to best integrate these powerful tools while maintaining deep learning.
 Your feedback and experiences will help refine these guidelines.
-Open communication is essential—if something isn't working or you discover better approaches, please share during Hacking Hours or class discussions.
+Open communication is essential — if something isn't working or you discover better approaches, please share during Hacking Hours or class discussions.
 We're all learning how to navigate this new landscape together.

 ## TL;DR Quick Reference (AI Policy)